KhaganRustamov/KhaganRustamov/README.md

 # About me

-### Hey, i'm Khagan 🖐️
+### <span style="font-family:Courier New; font-size:1.5em;">Hey, i'm Khagan 🖐️</span>

-I strive for success in the world of technology and for constant growth and self-improvement, as well as collaboration with those who share my values and ambitions.
+<span style="font-family:Courier New; font-size:1.2em;">I strive for success in the world of technology and for constant growth and self-improvement, as well as collaboration with those who share my values and ambitions.</span>

-My journey involves constant learning, creative thinking and a passion for solving complex problems.
+<span style="font-family:Courier New; font-size:1.2em;">My journey involves constant learning, creative thinking and a passion for solving complex problems.</span>

-I believe that the key to achieving goals is teamwork and collaborative effort.
+<span style="font-family:Courier New; font-size:1.2em;">I believe that the key to achieving goals is teamwork and collaborative effort.</span>

-My passion for learning new technologies allow me to find unique approaches to solving problems.
+<span style="font-family:Courier New; font-size:1.2em;">My passion for learning new technologies allow me to find unique approaches to solving problems.</span>

-I am proud to be part of a community of professionals who are committed to innovation and making a positive contribution to the world.
+<span style="font-family:Courier New; font-size:1.2em;">I am proud to be part of a community of professionals who are committed to innovation and making a positive contribution to the world.</span>

 # Languages and Tools